openfresno/openfresno.org/public/documentation/Layouts_pages_and_components.md

-# Application Layouts, Pages, and Components for the Open Sacramento Website
+# Application Layouts, Pages, and Components for the Open Fresno Website

 Reusable components and layouts are in the [components](/src/components/) folder.
 The pages for the website are in the [app](/src/app/) folder.